Updated on 31/05/2018

 Where: Jalan pantai Batu Bolong no 56 C Canggu-Bali

-The Sunday Market at Sea Vu Play is sophisticated and fun.
+If you are staying in Seminyak, the Sunday Market at Sea Vu Play is sophisticated and fun.
 Different from other Sunday markets, this one lasts until 8 pm, turning it into a colourful night market.
 Starting at 2 pm, Sea Vu Play Sunday Market features stalls with designers jewellery, international fashion brands, beachwear, and there are kids’ activities, too.
 In between your shopping, enjoy a scrumptious lunch or sip some tropical cocktails.
 DJ’s keep the good vibes going and there is an afterparty, too.

 When: Every other Sunday from 2 pm to 8 pm- check their website for the next Sunday market